Published: September 5, 2019

 Don’t forget: if you purchase and sell the book yourself, you can sell it for whatever price you like.
 Your royalty will be the difference between the print cost and the sale price if you act as the seller.

-Here’s a quick tutorial on using online pricing and royalty calculators from KDP and Amazon
+Here’s a quick video-tutorial on using online pricing and royalty calculators from KDP and Amazon